High-speed rail in the United States: California

 XpressWest, a private undertaking begun in 2005 to build a high-speed service to Las Vegas, Nevada, was acquired by Brightline in 2018 and its name changed to Brightline West.
 In April 2020, The California Infrastructure and Economic Development Bank approved $3.25 billion in tax-exempt private activity bonds for the project and acquired a 50-year lease from Caltrans for use of the Interstate 15 corridor.
-The line is expected to open from the Victor Valley to a station near the Las Vegas Strip in 2026.
+The line, from Rancho Cucamonga station to a station near the Las Vegas Strip, is expected to open in 2028 in time for the 2028 Summer Olympics.
+Following the awarding of a $3 billion federal grant in December 2023, construction is currently underway.

+Although the Surf Line between Los Angeles to San Diego, which hosts the Pacific Surfliner and commuter rail routes such as Metrolink and Coaster, has portions in Orange County and San Diego County that contains Class 5 trackage, which passenger trains can reach speeds up to 90 mph, it would not be considered a high-speed rail line.
+However, there are plans to upgrade those stretches of track to Class 6 trackage, in which passenger trains can reach speeds up to 110 mph, similar to portions of other passenger rail routes in the United States such as Lincoln Service between Chicago and St. Louis and portions of the Brightline West between West Palm Beach and Cocoa, Florida.
+As of 2024, funding has yet to be available.

 Pacific Northwest

 The Pacific Northwest Corridor or the Pacific Northwest Rail Corridor is one of eleven federally designated high-speed rail corridors in the United States.
 It was designated a high-speed rail by the Intermodal Surface Transportation Efficiency Act of 1991 (ISTEA).
 Improvements proposed in Washington State's long range plan would have had passenger trains operating at a maximum speed of 110 mph on line.

 The Cascadia high-speed rail was a proposed dedicated high-speed rail line that would have connected Salem/Portland, Vancouver WA/Olympia/Tacoma/Seattle/Everett, and Bellingham, Washington.

 As of 2012, neither the Washington State Department of Transportation nor Oregon plan to implement speeds higher than 79 mph due to safety and other freight service concerns voiced by the track owner, Union Pacific Railroad.
 The plan to provide high-speed and higher-speed rail services on this corridor was thus halted.
+Upgraded services would include the Amtrak Cascades, which operates along the corridor.